top of page

 After the birth of my first daughter in 2016 I remember sitting on my sofa at home with a feeling deep in my body.
 I felt a yearning for some praise, some celebration of me, some acknowledgement of my transformation into Motherhood.
 When that didn't happened, I felt daft for believing something would/should happen - after all it was my daughter who had been born.

 When I look back I feel a great sadness.
 It wasn't just my daughter who was born, there was a second birth.
 The birth of a Mother.
-The rite of passage into Motherhood has been all but forgotten and I passionately believe it is time to bring it back.
+The rite of passage into Motherhood has been all but forgotten and I passionately believe it is time to bring it back and remember that the birth of the mother is just as important.

 Have you considered an alternative baby shower?
 A Mother Blessing Ceremony instead.
 In a Mother Blessing Ceremony, you as the Mother take centre stage.
 You are bathed in blessings & love from your closest family and friends.
 Wisdom is shared, celebrations are made for this incredibly important rite of passage.
 A Mother Blessing Ceremony can be held while you are pregnant or after the birth of your baby(ies).